SECPS/TraVarT-DOPLERPlugin/README.md

 # DOPLERPlugin
-The DOPLERPlugin is a plugin for the [TraVarT](https://github.com/SECPS/TraVarT) ecosystem.
+The DOPLERPlugin is a plugin for the [TraVarT](https://github.com/SECPS/TraVarT) ecosystem.\
-It enables the conversion of UVL feature models to Dopler decision models.
+It enables the conversion of UVL feature models to Dopler decision models and vice verse.

 ## Getting Started
 The project is built with Maven and uses JDK 23.\